Kinta264/Nexford-Python-R-Module-2-Assignment/README.md

 ## **Usage**

 You are recommended to use the python file first.
-The assignment is divided into several responses from question 1 to 3.
+The assignment is structured to begin with importing the libraries and salary data.
+After checking the formatting and data summary, we try to clean the data for proper and reliable analysis.
 You can run the code at each step to see the progression of the answer to assignment.
 Upon completion of python code review, you can open the R file.

-In the R file, you can see the step by step structure of the code.
+In the R file, you can see the step by step structure of the code same as that of the python version.
-And you can run the code at the loop section to see full result of the payment slip print out.
+The function and return coding are at the last stage of the file.

 ---